 We were incorporated as a Swiss limited liability company (société à responsabilité limitée) on February 13, 2003 and transformed into a Swiss stock corporation (société anonyme) under the laws of Switzerland on August 25, 2003.
-Our principal executive offices are located at EPFL Innovation Park, Building B, 1015 Lausanne, Switzerland and our telephone number is +41 21 693 91 21.
-Our agent for service of process in the United States is .
+Our principal executive offices are located at EPFL Innovation Park, Building B, 1015 Lausanne, Switzerland and our telephone number is +41 21 345 91 21.
 Our website is www.acimmune.com.
-Our website and the information contained therein or connected thereto are not incorporated into this
+Our website and the information contained therein or connected thereto are not incorporated into this prospectus or the registration statement of which it forms a part.